Looking for the best breakfast places in Tucson Arizona? You’ve got the right guide.

 Breakfast in Tucson blends casual Southwest style with fresh, local flavor.

-And yes, most local breakfast spots will happily keep the coffee or tea flowing.
+And yes, local breakfast spots will happily keep the coffee or tea flowing.

-Tucson’s UNESCO designation as a City of Gastronomy celebrates its connection to regional ingredients.
+Tucson’s a UNESCO City of Gastronomy celebrating its connection to local ingredients.

-Many breakfast restaurants use local farms for produce, eggs, and mesquite flour.
-Look for menus that mention local farm suppliers.
+Breakfast restaurants often use local farms for produce, eggs, and mesquite flour.
+Look for menus mentioning locally-based suppliers.
 You’ll often see names like

-A great way you can explore Tucson’s freshest seasonal breakfasts is at the Heirloom Farmers Markets.
-They're open several days a week in various locations.
-You’ll find local coffee, pastries, and ingredients that Tucson chefs often use.
+One fantastic way to sample Tucson’s freshest seasonal breakfasts is at Heirloom Farmers Markets.
+Open several days a week in various locations.
+You’ll find local coffee, pastries, and chef-loved ingredients.
 FIND ONE NOW>

-Ask anyone from Tucson what the city’s most iconic breakfast is, and you’ll likely hear: “A burrito, of course.”
+Ask anyone from Tucson what's the most iconic breakfast here, you’ll likely hear: “A burrito, of course.”

-From drive-thru joints to sit-down cafés, Tucson’s breakfast burritos are a local art form.
+From drive-thru joints to sit-down cafés, Tucson’s breakfast burritos are are like local artworks.
 Packed with eggs, potatoes, cheese, and choices of carne asada or green chile.
 Try Los Betos, or Nico’s to start your burrito journey right.

 Or if you regularly skip breakfast, El Güero Canelo for lunch has some great choices.
 Three locations for this popular family business.
 One is Near Your Stay: